1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Early Pandyas supported Jainism and Buddhism, later they became Shaivite and Vaishnavite patrons.

-18. The Pandya kingdom flourished particularly during:
+18. The Pandya kingdom flourished particularly during ____________.

 A) Sangam age and 13th century CE